Indianapolis Healthcare Fraud Defense Lawyer

 About Oberheiden, P.C.

-Oberheiden, P.C. is a team of healthcare fraud defense attorneys and former federal prosecutors who represent Indianapolis medical providers in federal health audits, fraud investigations, and federal criminal defense cases.
-As former Department of Justice officials and former federal health fraud prosecutors, our attorneys offer clients decades of real life experience when it comes to audits, investigations, and criminal defense in healthcare cases.
+Oberheiden, P.C. is a team of healthcare fraud defense attorneys and former federal prosecutors who represent Indianapolis, Indiana medical providers in federal health audits, fraud investigations, and federal criminal defense cases.
+As former Department of Justice officials and former federal health fraud prosecutors, our attorneys offer clients decades of real life experience when it comes to audits, investigations, and federal criminal defense lawyers cases.

 This is who we are: